UBC-MDS/nlpsummarize/README.md

 `polarity`: This function will check the overall sentiment of the data by assessing the number of negative, positive and neutral words in the textual data.

 `sentence_stopwords_freq`: This function will check the proportion on the number of sentences, stop words and also output high frequency words in the textual data.

-Our library specifically will make extensive use of pre-existing packages in the Python eco-system.
-We will use the [`nltk`](https://www.nltk.org/)  library to build most of the sentiment analysis functions while also leveraging well-known packages such as [`pandas`](https://pandas.pydata.org/) to aid in the overall presentation of our final output results.

 ### Dependencies